About Our Sponges

-The sea sponge is an interesting plant, or… is it an animal?
-It grows from a hard surface, like lime rock or any hard bottom and filters water, using what it needs to live, and exhausts the rest, all by means of an elaborate canal system.
+The sea sponge is an interesting plant…or is it an animal?
+It grows from a hard surface, like lime rock or any hard bottom & filters water, using what it needs to live & exhausts the rest – all by means of an elaborate canal system.

 Sponge divers are good stewards of the sea, when harvesting is done right.
-I only deal with divers with proper harvest methods.
-To harvest, the sponge is cut with a sharp knife, leaving an inch or so to grow back, the sponge is then squeezed to release the sponge spores into the same area to repopulate before tucking it into a catch bag to be brought on board.
+We only work with divers with proper harvest methods.
+To harvest, the sponge is cut with a sharp knife, leaving an inch or so to grow back.
+The sponge is then squeezed to release the spores into the same area to repopulate before tucking the sponge into a catch bag to them be brought up to the boat.

-An average sponge trip can be a month or more at sea depending on the crew and the weather.
-The average depth to dive for sponge is generally under one atmosphere or 33 feet.
+An average sponge trip can be a month or more at sea depending on the crew & the weather.
+The average depth to dive for sponge is generally under one atmosphere or 33 ft.
 This depth provides the diver with maximum bottom time to harvest without having to surface.
-Any deeper and the bottom time must be reduced to avoid the bends.
-A top air compressor is used along with 100 to 300 feet of flex hose to force air to the divers face mask or regulator while walking the bottom.
-A weight belt and any variety of work clothes sum up the divers gear.
-I have even seen socks and tennis shoes worn!
+Any deeper & the bottom time will be reduced to avoid the bends.
+A top air compressor is used along with 100 – 300 ft of flex hose to send air to the divers face mask.
+A weight belt & any variety of work clothes make up the divers gear.
+Socks & tennis shoes have even been work before!

-Once the sponges are hoisted aboard they are all treated the same way.
-Whether it is the yellow sponge, sheep’s wool sponge, grass or vase sponge, or the finger sponge, they all must be processed.
-Each sponge has a thin skin like membrane that must be removed called the gurry.
-Water also is used to clean off the outer skin.
-This could take a few days for each load of sponge.
-The final product is a sponge skeleton or what you see for sale at the sponge exchange.
+Once the sponges are aboard the boat they are all treated the same.
+Whether it is the yellow sponge, wool sponge, grass sponge, vase sponge or finger sponge – they must all be processed.
+Each sponge has a thin skin like membrane, called the gurry, that must be removed.
+Water pressure is also used to clean off the outer skin.
+This could take a few days per each load of sponge.
+The final product is the sponge skeleton or what you see for sale on our website & also in our store.

 Of course there are other processes the sponge must go through before being sold.